 DIRECTIONS

-- Sliced plantains will take less time to cook than whole plantains, so remove promptly.
+- The plantains chips will take less time to cook than whole plantains, so remove them promptly.
 They will be extremely hot, so be careful and let them cool for some minutes before eating.
-They make a great side dish for a Mexican brunch, served alongside fried black beans, enchiladas, entomatadas, white rice, or also as a dessert.

-- When cooking whole plantains or larger pieces, turn heat to medium to avoid burning them.
+- When cooking whole plantains or larger pieces, turn the heat to medium to avoid burning them.

 ¡Buen provecho!